tenstorrent/tt-exalens/README.md

 git submodule update --init --recursive
 ```

 ### Error: DEBUDA_HOME is not set.
-Please set DEBUDA_HOME to the root of the debuda repository
+Please set DEBUDA_HOME to the root of the Debuda repository

 ```
 > make test
 Error: DEBUDA_HOME is not set.
-Please set DEBUDA_HOME to the root of the debuda repository
+Please set DEBUDA_HOME to the root of the Debuda repository
 make: *** [Makefile:182: test] Error 1
 ...
 Error: BUDA_HOME is not set.
 Please set BUDA_HOME to the root of the budabackend repository